yellowmessenger/documentation/docs/cookbooks/whatsapp-channel/approval.md

 Your quality rating is based on how messages have been received by users over the past seven days.

-* Pending - This is when setup process goes on.
+* *Pending* - This is when setup process is initiated.
-* Connected - The phone number is online and can respond on WhatsApp
+* *Connected* - The phone number is online and can respond on WhatsApp
-* Offline - The phone number is currently not reachable by WhatsApp servers or is not otherwise online.
+* *Offline* - The phone number is currently not reachable by WhatsApp servers or is not otherwise online.
-* Green: High quality
+* *Green*: High quality
-* Yellow: Medium quality
+* *Yellow*: Medium quality
-* Red: Low quality
+* *Red*: Low quality
-* Flagged: This occurs when quality rating decreases, you can improve the quality rating and come back to connected again in a week
+* *Flagged*: This occurs when quality rating decreases.
+You can improve the quality rating and come back to connected again in a week
-* Restricted: this status occurs when you reach your messaging limit and are not allowed to send business initiated messages further.
+* *Restricted*: This status occurs when messaging limit is reached and are not allowed to send business initiated messages anymore.

 > Read more about quality rating and messaging limits [here](https://developers.facebook.com/docs/whatsapp/api/rate-limits/)

-Now once you have your template approved and you are within your messaing limits, follow [these steps](https://https://docs.yellow.ai/docs/platform_concepts/engagement/outbound/outbound-campaigns/whatsapp-campaign) to schedule a campaign using  campaign manager present in engage -> outbound engagement.
+Now, once the template is approved and you are within your messaging limits, follow [these steps](https://https://docs.yellow.ai/docs/platform_concepts/engagement/outbound/outbound-campaigns/whatsapp-campaign) to schedule a campaign using campaign manager present in engage -> outbound engagement.

-Alternatively, if you want to trigger notification when a user performs certain key activites on your platform, you can follow [these steps](https://docs.yellow.ai/docs/platform_concepts/engagement/outbound/notification-engine) to configure our notification API to send out messages to them on WhatsApp.
+Alternatively, if you want to trigger a notification when a user performs certain key activites on your platform, you can follow [these steps](https://docs.yellow.ai/docs/platform_concepts/engagement/outbound/notification-engine) to configure our notification API to send out messages to them on WhatsApp.